n76/Symphony/PRIVACY.md

 - Read the contents of your SD card
 - Modify or delete the contents of your SD card.
 Note: Software does not write to the SD card, this permission is only an Android OS side effect of being granted read access.

-## Crash reports sending
+## Crash reports

-Symphony is still a project under active development.
-The developer needs to get information when it doesn't work to make it work.
+Symphony does not create or send crash reports.
+However, Symphony is still a project under active development and he developer needs to get information when it doesn't work to make it work.

 If you encounter any error while using the software, please open an issue on GitHub and it will be fixed.
 In the case of app crashes, try to include logcats in your reports, when possible.

 ## Service Providers